 Ergonomic grips

-They come under different names - ergonomic grips, comfort grips, or anatomical grips.
+They are available under different names - ergonomic grips, comfort grips, or anatomical grips.
 It always means the same thing: A bicycle grip that is perfectly adapted to the human hand and is therefore particularly comfortable.
 You recognize these grips by thick "wings" that support the palm.
-They bring your hand into a relaxed, natural position, preventing hands from going numb or numb spots.
+They bring your hand into a relaxed, natural position, thus preventing hands from going numb or numb spots.
 Especially when individual fingers, especially the little finger and ring finger, fall asleep, these grips often help.
 They have another advantage: The more surface area a grip offers, the better the pressure is distributed over the entire inside of the hand.

 |

-Attention, since ergonomic grips need to fit your hands, there are some available in different sizes. |
+Attention, since ergonomic grips need to fit your hands, there are some of them in different sizes. |

 Grips that are ergonomically shaped prevent numb hands on the bike!
 Image © SQLab